StickKing/lildb/README.md

 # [CustomPostRow(id=2, name=developer)]
 ```

-### dataclass_table
+### dataclass_row
-dataclass_table (from lildb.rows import dataclass_table) works the same way as 'dataclass' (from dataclasses), the only difference is that 'dataclass_table' adds two arguments and a mixin to work correctly.
+dataclass_row (from lildb.rows import dataclass_row) works the same way as 'dataclass' (from dataclasses), the only difference is that 'dataclass_row' adds two arguments and a mixin to work correctly.

-If you don't want to use 'dataclass_table' then make your row-class as follows:
+If you don't want to use 'dataclass_row' then make your row-class as follows:
 ```python
 from dataclasses import dataclass from lildb import _RowDataClsMixin